BlueWitherer/YouTubeChatAPI/README.md

 ---

 ## About
-This mod has an API that other mod developers can use to easily create customizable progress bars for their own purposes.
+This mod has an API that other mod developers can use to easily interact with their YouTube live stream chat.

 ---